 - In NYC, we helped hotels place a discontinued line of amenities with the Rescue Mission.

-- Recently, we helped a hotel set up an ongoing partnership with a nonprofit that has helped the hotel by clearing out a host of items, including over 400 beds that are now serving people in need in shelters.
+- We even helped one hotel set up an ongoing partnership with a nonprofit that has helped the hotel by clearing out a host of items, including over 400 beds that are now serving people in need in shelters.

-All you need to do is make the connection with charities and organizations that can use the items you need to get rid of.
-Matches can be made in various ways:
+Find and make connections with charities and organizations that can use the items you no longer need.
+You can do this in various ways:

 - Through personal connections – think about who you know.
 Perhaps a professional contact at an industry association might have relationships with a charity.
 Perhaps a cousin or friend works at a nonprofit organization?